 How does one go about maximising crop yield (hair) per millilitre of fertiliser (Rogaine)?
 Does it really require a dedicated article to answer this question?
-To be honest, probably not.
-But if you’d like to see results more quickly, as well as get the biggest bang for your buck, it might be worth reading on.
+Probably not.
+But if you’d like to see results more quickly and get the biggest bang for your buck, it might be worth reading on.

-Whilst you can likely achieve results from simply massaging the solution into the affected area of the scalp on a daily basis, you give yourself the best chance of both a speedier, and more effective, outcome if you can keep a few things in mind.
-Both things to avoid, and things to do.
+Whilst you can likely achieve results from simply massaging the solution into the affected area of the scalp, you give yourself the best chance of a speedier, and more effective, outcome if you keep a few things in mind.
+Things to avoid.
+Things to do.

 Rogaine isn’t cheap, nor are results guaranteed.
 However, to have the best chance of success in any area it pays to know how to use your tools.
-Using the handle of a screwdriver to remove a screw is probably not the best approach, for example.
+Using the a screwdriver handle to remove a screw is probably not the best approach, for example.

-Note: In this article I talk about application of the topical 5% Minoxidil liquid solution, which is what I use.
-Application of the liquid solution is performed using a standard dropper, provided as part of the bottle.
-Whilst Rogaine is the most popular product containing Minoxidil (the active hair growth agent in Rogaine), the advice in this article applies to all Minoxidil-based products (personally I use a 5% Minoxidil product from Regenepure).
-I don’t specifically cover application of Rogaine foam here, although many of the concepts will equally apply.
+Note: In this article I talk about application of the topical 5% Minoxidil liquid solution.
+This is what I use.
+Application of the liquid solution is normally performed using a standard dropper, provided as part of the bottle.
+Whilst Rogaine is the most popular product containing Minoxidil (the active hair growth agent in Rogaine), the advice in this article applies to all Minoxidil-based products.
+Personally I use a 5% Minoxidil product from Regenepure) I don’t specifically cover application of Rogaine foam here, although many of the concepts will equally apply.

 How to Use Rogaine: Quantity and Timing?